Lorraine: Development of the borders in modern history

-After 1870 some parts of Moselle and Meurthe became German.
+After 1870 some parts of Moselle and Meurthe became part of Germany.
 Of the remaining parts, France formed the new department named Meurthe-et-Moselle.
 After 1918 and the Great War, France took over control again of Moselle.

 When France created its administrative regions in the middle of the 20th century, it decided to gather Meurthe et Moselle, Meuse, Moselle and Vosges into a single region, known as Lorraine.

 Geography

 Lorraine is the only French region to have borders with three other countries: Belgium (Wallonia), Luxembourg, and Germany (Saarland, Rhineland-Palatinate).
-It also borders the French regions of Franche-Comté, Champagne-Ardenne, which were at times part of historical Lorraine Lotharingia, and Alsace, which, while still part of Lorraine's identity, is now a separate administrative region.
+It also borders the French regions of Franche-Comté, Champagne-Ardenne, which were at times part of historical Lorraine (Lotharingia), and Alsace.

 Most of the region forms part of the Paris Basin, with a plateau relief cut by river valleys presenting cuestas in the north–south direction.
 The eastern part is sharper with the Vosges.
 Many rivers run through Lorraine, including Moselle, Meurthe, and Meuse.
 Most of them are on the Rhine drainage basin.

 Lorraine has an oceanic climate with continental influences.

+Paleontology

+Lorrainosaurus, a pliosaurid from the Middle Jurassic (Bajocian) deposits, was discovered in Lorraine and named after this region in 2023.